rekmus/silgy/README.md

 ## Directories

 Although not necessary, it's good to have $SILGYDIR set in the environment, pointing to the project directory.
-Silgy engine always first looks in `$SILGYDIR/blah` for the particular file, with `blah` being one of the below:
+Silgy engine always first looks in `$SILGYDIR/<dir>` for the particular file, with `<dir>` being one of the below:

 ### `src`